 Seoul has many great cafes.
 There is a sheep cafe, Hello Kitty cafe, poop cafe but also dog cafes – and I knew I had to go to one of those!
 Luckily there was one right near our hotel so we went there on Saturday morning.
 This place is free to get in but you have to buy a drink to help this place to operate.

 The experience was just amazing.
 Bunches of super cute dogs were running around the room asking you to pet them!
-Those places are made for Koreans to relieve the stress and I can see why it works.
+Those places are made for Koreans to relieve stress and I can see why it works.
 I wish there were more places like that around the world.

 Exploring Gangnam